section-engineering-education/engineering-education/articles/introduction-to-android-views-and-view-groups/index.md

 ### Introduction
-All user’s interaction with an Android application is via the user interface (UI) <cite>[User interface](https://www.studytonight.com/android/introduction-to-views)<cite>.
+All user’s interaction with an Android application is via the user interface (UI) [User interface](https://www.studytonight.com/android/introduction-to-views).
 Therefore, knowing the fundamentals of the android application’s user interface is very essential.
-The user interface of an android application is made up of a collection of views and view groups <cite>[User interface](https://www.programmersought.com/article/47124971866/)<cite>.
+The user interface of an android application is made up of a collection of views and view groups [User interface](https://www.programmersought.com/article/47124971866/).
 This article goes through commonly used views, view groups, and the attributes associated with them.

 #### Prerequisites
 You will need the following to follow through this article: